This post may contain affiliate links. Please read our disclosure policy.

 Frequently asked questions

-These sweet potato pancakes are similar to other pancake recipes, and made with flour, eggs, milk, baking staples, and flavorings.
-The addition of mashed sweet potato and greek yogurt make them extra fluffy and delicious!
+These sweet potato pancakes are similar to other pancake recipes and are made with flour, eggs, milk, baking staples, and flavorings.
+The addition of mashed sweet potato and Greek yogurt makes them extra fluffy and delicious!

 To avoid pancakes from sticking to the pan, be sure it is plenty hot and grease it with butter or oil.